sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

  - Keynote: Rust in the Linux Kernel: A New Era for Cloud Native Performance...
 G. Kroah-Hartman (ISL) : https://youtu.be/d5umzdT90HU
  - Linux Plumber Conference 2024: Rust for Linux - OJEDA, Miguel : https://youtu.be/tamydDnWoLs?t=2047
  - Journey of a C kernel engineer starting a Rust driver project - KRUMMRICH, Danilo: https://youtu.be/3Igmx28B3BQ
+ - MRMCD2024 Rust in the Linux Kernel - A Status Check: https://youtu.be/aAZ7YKYY6_w

 ## Others